Mongolia's "ninja" miners help sate China lust for gold

 Since Mongolia abandoned Soviet-style economic planning in 1990, gold miners large and small have scoured the countryside in search of profit, damaging water supplies with untreated mercury and leaving dunes of toxic tailings in their wake.

-Parliament eventually sought to address Mongolia's laissez-faire mineral laws, enacting new rules in 2009 that banned mining near rivers and forests and revoking or suspending hundreds of licences.
-Official gold output dwindled from a record 21.9 tonnes in 2005 to just over six tonnes in 2010.
+Parliament eventually sought to address Mongolia's laissez-faire mineral laws, enacting new rules in 2009 that banned mining near rivers and forests and revoking or suspending hundreds of licenses.
+Official gold output dwindled from a record 21.9 metric tonnes in 2005 to just over six tonnes in 2010.

 But the reduction in official supplies has driven up prices, providing incentives for the ninjas to dig away despite growing restrictions on land use.
 Data is hard to come by, but ninjas continue to supply at least seven tonnes a year, according to NGOs.